JinSadiePark/JinSadiePark.github.io/_posts/tutorial_post.md

 <br>

 ## Multiple Categorical Features
-We can also use a bar chart but because there is more than one feature, we are going to use a **stacked/grouped** bar chart.
+We can also use a bar chart but because there is more than one feature, we are going to use a **grouped** bar chart.

 <img src="https://github.com/JinSadiePark/JinSadiePark.github.io/blob/main/_posts/Screenshot%202023-10-13%20at%208.34.29%20PM.png?raw=true" alt="Resized Image" width="500" height="300">
 <br>